 • The mixture is first cooked at between 70 °C and 100 °C, then at a constant temperature of about 50/60 °C to facilitate pouring.

 • The mixture is poured into moulding trays previously coated with starch to facilitate removing the sweet candies.

-• Sugar-coating for fruit jellies: the trays of sweet candies are moistened with steam, sprinkled with sugar and steamed again to set the sugar.
+• Sugar-coating for fruit jellies: the trays of candies are moistened with steam, sprinkled with sugar and steamed again to set the sugar.

-• Polishing (only for gum arabic-based gumdrops gummy candies): the sweet candies are sugar-coated, but without the trays being exposed to steam first; they are then sprayed with a sugar solution and finally polished with special rollers.
+• Polishing (only for gum arabic-based gummy candies): the candies are sugar-coated, but without the trays being exposed to steam first; they are then sprayed with a sugar solution and finally polished with special rollers.

 The properties of essences

 Lozenges are a classic confectionery product: the essences or extracts in the filling release a refreshing, healthy aroma.
 Chewing gum has the same effect, as both the gum and the sugar coating can contain aromatic ingredients.

 Peppermint – Refreshing and a digestive aid, it stimulates gastric and bile secretion.
 Eucalyptus - It has an antiseptic effect on the respiratory system, as well as antibacterial, antiviral, balsamic, expectorant and antipyretic (counteracts fever) properties.
 Eucalyptus extract is therefore recommended against respiratory infections, such as colds or bronchitis, and has a calming effect on coughs.